The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

-On all of the European courses and ascents that we operate, we offer focused guide attention throughout the course to ensure consistency across the programme.
-Whilst other operators combine you with large groups on training days, we know that your safety will be better protected and the learning progressions will be enhanced with the attentive care of your guide.
+On all of the European treks, courses and ascents that we operate, we offer focused guide attention throughout the trip to ensure consistency across the programme.
+Whilst other operators combine you with large groups we know your safety will be better protected and the trek more enjoyable with the attentive care of your guide.

-Adventure Consultants guides are BMG/NZMGA and/or IFMGA/UIAGM qualified mountain guides.
-They are professional mountaineers and operate to the highest standard.
-Our guides are not only highly experienced climbers, but they are great guides with good people skills hence you will find that your guide is friendly, approachable and focused on providing a safe and enjoyable trip.
+Adventure Consultants trek guides are International Mountain Leaders or qualified under the BMG/NZMGA and / or IFMGA/UIAGM.
+They are professional mountain leaders and operate to the highest standard.
+Our guides are not only high experienced climbers and trekkers, but they are great guides with good people skills hence you will find that your guide is friendly, approachable and focused on providing a safe and enjoyable trip.